gjanco/mezmo-dd-marketplace/README.md

 <p>&nbsp;</p>

 # Marketplace
-The [Datadog Marketplace](https://www.datadoghq.com/blog/datadog-marketplace/) is a digital marketplace where [Datadog partners](https://www.datadoghq.com/partner/) can sell their third-party applications to Datadog users.
+The [Datadog Marketplace](https://www.datadoghq.com/blog/datadog-marketplace/) is a digital marketplace where [Datadog partners](https://www.datadoghq.com/partner/) can sell their third-party applications and professional services to Datadog customers.

-Backed by strict vetting standards and a fully managed billing system, the Marketplace introduces new ways for developers to build and trade tools on the Datadog platform.
+Backed by strict vetting standards and a fully managed billing system, the Marketplace introduces new ways for partners to extend the Datadog platform.

 ![An screenshot of the Marketplace from the Datadog application with a list of integration tiles](https://imgix.datadoghq.com/img/blog/datadog-marketplace/marketplace-cover-2.png?fit=max)

 ### Benefits

 - **Increased product visibility.**
-Thousands of users who are logged into the Datadog platform will be able to see and enable your integration tile.
+Thousands of customers who are logged into the Datadog platform will be able to see and enable your integration tile.
+Your tile will also be discoverable to the general public on our corporate and documentation websites.

 - **Co-marketing opportunities.**
-Once the integration is complete, a representative from Datadog will reach out to scope a go-to-market strategy.
+Once the pull-request for your offering is submitted and reviewed, a representative from Datadog will reach out to scope a go-to-market strategy.

 - **Revenue opportunities.**
 The Marketplace ecosystem opens up new sales channels for Datadog partners.